Please use the menu below to navigate to any article section:

-Property investors love interest-only loans, but most never stop to think about what happens when the interest-only period comes to end.
+Most property investors use interest-only loans to finance their properties, but never stop to think about what happens when the interest-only period comes to end.

-When this period expires, the loans automatically switch to a principal and interest loan with a corresponding increase in repayments.
+In most cases, the interest-only period for a loan will be limited to five or ten years, after which time the loan will automatically switch to a principal and interest loan with a corresponding increase in repayments.

 The jump in repayments can catch many investors off-guard, particularly as repayments are calculated based on the remaining term of the loan.

 For instance, if you took out a 30-year loan and paid only interest for the first 10 years, the repayments (once the loan switched) would be based on paying back the loan in just 20 years.

 It’s worth noting that the adjusted repayments would be higher than if you had started paying principal and interest at the start of the loan.